aws-powertools/powertools-lambda-java/README.md

 ## License

-This library is licensed under the Apache License, Version 2.0.
-See the LICENSE file.
+This library is licensed under the MIT-0 License.
+See the [LICENSE](https://github.com/aws-powertools/powertools-lambda-java/blob/main/LICENSE) file.